-First flames, then fees: Tahoe evacuees report price-gouging
+First flames, then fees: Tahoe evacuees report price gouging

 Leaving South Lake Tahoe also got pricier for some travelers.

-A 60-mile (96-kilometer) Lyft XL ride from the resort town to Reno normally costs roughly $200.
+A 60-mile (96-kilometer) Lyft XL ride from the city to Reno normally costs roughly $200.
 On Tuesday, it rose nearly eightfold as people rushed to beat the flames.

 A furious resident shared a screenshot of the rates on Twitter, showing $1,535 for a minivan or SUV for a minimum of five passengers.
 SFGate reported the costs had dropped back to $230 midday.